datascale-ai/data_engineering_book/docs/en/part12/ch41_visual_reasoning_tool_data_engineering.md

 #### Case A.1.1 Boundary of Traditional Single-Chart VQA

-Mainstream chart VQA datasets such as ChartQA, FigureQA, and PlotQA usually follow a one-image, one-question, single-chart paradigm.
+Mainstream chart VQA datasets such as ChartQA (Masry et al. 2022), FigureQA (Kahou et al. 2017), and PlotQA (Methani et al. 2020) usually follow a one-image, one-question, single-chart paradigm.
 One sample image contains one independent chart, and all data, legends, labels, and values needed for answering are contained in that single chart.
-The model mainly needs to locate coordinates, read annotated numbers, and perform a one-step arithmetic or classification operation.
+The model mainly needs to locate coordinates, read annotated numbers, and perform a one-step arithmetic or classification operation (Kafle et al. 2018; Zhu et al. 2025).

 At the task level, single-chart VQA mostly stops at single-step extraction: maximum lookup, category sum, or one ratio calculation.
-It lacks cross-view data linkage.
+It lacks cross-view data linkage (Masry et al. 2025; Xie et al. 2026).
 In standardized lab datasets, chart styles are usually cleaned up: legends are neat, axes are unambiguous, partitions are clear, and there are few surrounding notes.
 This differs fundamentally from native infographics in the open web and commercial publications.

 In real deployments, models trained only on single-chart data become unbalanced.
 They may read local pixel-level values well but lack cross-region association.
 Annual-report infographics, public-health visualizations, market-research reports, and industry dashboards rarely use only one chart.
 Designers split indicators into multiple subcharts, each carrying category statistics, time trends, geographic distribution, risk comparison, or explanatory notes.
 Final conclusions often require integrating several subcharts, so the single-chart paradigm does not match the scenario.

 #### Case A.1.2 Reasoning Characteristics of Compound Infographics

 A compound infographic is a nested visual carrier.
 It is one image file divided into several physical regions.
-Each region may contain a different chart type, accompanied by global legends, region notes, side text, and warning annotations.
+Each region may contain a different chart type, accompanied by global legends, region notes, side text, and warning annotations (Mathew et al. 2021).
 Compared with single charts, real compound infographic reasoning has three core requirements.

 - **Cross-chart data aggregation.** Different statistical dimensions are split across subcharts.
 In the shark-attack case, county-level historical attacks, state-level attacks over the last decade, and accidental-death comparisons appear in separate regions.
 Complex questions require aggregating data from multiple views.
 - **Multi-step serial numerical calculation.** Real questions form chains.
 First identify a target region, then use that region's state to retrieve another value, then compare against another state.
 Earlier answers become later inputs.